HM8 KINGDOMS OF THE HIMALAYA TOURSEARCH TOUR

 TIBET, due to its unique geographical characteristics, is cold in winter, cool in summer and generally dry.
 Sunlight is extremely intense.
 The thin air neither blocks nor holds heat so sunshine feels warm, shadows chilly, and temperatures can vary greatly within a day, exceeding 29C (84F) in summer, and plunging below 4C (40F) the same night.
 Rainfall in occurs intermittently between May-Sep, bringing moisture to barley fields and greenery to the valleys.
 The most pleasant months for tourism are from Mar-Oct.

 BHUTAN: The Monsoon occurs between Jun & Aug.
 Outside that time days are usually very pleasant (10C/50F) with clear skies and sunshine.
 Nights are cold.
 Oct/Nov, Mar-mid Jun are the best times to visit - rainfall is at a minimum and temperatures are mild.

 SIKKIM/DARJEELING: Temperatures may fall as low as 0 C (32 F) at night (particularly in Darjeeling) and reach as high as 25 C (76 F) during the day.
 You can expect it to be on average 15-20 C during the day in the hills.
 We travel between Sept and March to avoid the Indian Monsoon though rain is possible at any time.

-Our FALL trip coincides with the Thimphu Tsechu.
+Our FALL trip coincides with the Thimphu or Bumthang Tsechu.
 The Tsechu reflects the deeply rooted religious sentiments of the people.
 For three days various types of masked dances are performed.
 Many depict the story of good triumphing over evil, the day of judgment, matrimonial fidelity etc.

 Transport and Travel Conditions